goose

 - a large waterbird with a long neck, short legs, webbed feet, and a short broad bill.
 Generally ...

-- poke (someone) between the buttocks.
+- poke (someone) in the bottom.